Palakkarwade07/cryptographic-audit-layer/README.md

 ## Team
-Built by BitRot:palak karwade, atharvaa jorwerkar and ritu khandelwal for tech eximus, 2026.
+Built by BitRot: palak karwade, atharvaa jorwerkar and ritu khandelwal for tech eximus, 2026.